BRAIN INJURY PREVENTION (For Kids)

 His SELF-CONFIDENCE grows ~ not by changing who he is, but by owning it.

 As Parents, we must build on that message: When kids feel confident in their identity, voice, and body, they’re better equipped to stand up to bullies and avoid escalation.
+Even a simple shove can have lasting consequences, like a brain injury from a fall.

 Steps to Help Your Child Build Confidence Against Bullies